lindaperez/5_bk_PyBer-Analysis/README.md

 ## Results

-### Percentage of total rides by city types: Rural, Suburban and Urban Areas
+### Percentage of total rides by city types: Rural,

+n and Urban Areas

 * 68.4% of the rides are in Urban areas 26.3% are in suburban areas and only 5.3% are in Rural areas.